RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/HybridizeMover.md

     <DetailedControls start_res=273 stop_res=296 sample_template=0 sample_abinitio=0 />

-This says that for residues 273-296, do not allow template hybridization moves, and do not allow fragment insertion moves.
+This says that for residues 273-296, do not allow template hybridization moves (sample_template=0), and do not allow fragment insertion moves (sample_abinitio=0).
 If both are set to false for a region, that region will also not minimize in centroid (note that fullatom refinement ignores these flags, however).